Serang Banten, Indonesia Travel Guide

 To rent a car, you are required to possess a valid International Driving Permit (IDP) along with your original national driving license.
 The minimum age for renting a car usually falls between 21 and 23.

-Major roads, like areas of the Trans-Java Toll Road and national routes, are generally in good condition.
+Major roads, like areas of the Trans-Java Toll Street and national routes, are generally in good condition.
 However, smaller roads could be less maintained.
 Driving laws require you to drive on the left side of the road.

 River transportation is not a principal mode of transport within Serang city itself.
-Even though some smaller rivers flow through the region, they aren't used for public transit or significant tourist activities.
+Even however some smaller rivers flow through the region, they aren't used for public transit or significant tourist activities.
 For domestic ferry travel between Merak and Bakauheni, no immigration procedures are involved.

 Merak Port links Java to Bakauheni in Sumatra, operating 24/7.